Pump up the adrenaline on your Australian holiday with these seven adventures.

 Climb the Sydney Harbour Bridge

 It's a long way down from the top of Sydney Harbour Bridge, but the view of the world's greatest harbour and the glittering city spread out below your feet is unbeatable – climbing the arch of Sydney's iconic bridge is a thrill like no other.
 It might look scary from ground level, but it's so safe that even kids as young as eight can do it.
-Before you go you're kitted out with a climbing suit and a harness that is linked to a secure, static line.
-It's an easy walk, but with lots of steps.
+Before you go, BridgeClimb will get you kitted out with a climbing suit and a harness that is linked to a secure, static line.
+It's an easy walk, but has lots of steps.
 Sunrise, daytime, sunset and night-time climbs are available, as well as climbs that go just halfway if you're nervous about heights.
 Climbs can take anywhere from 1.5 to 3.5 hours, depending on the type of experience you choose, so give yourself plenty of time.
 Visiting Brisbane?
 You can also climb the Story Bridge.

 Where is it?